micros-workshop/micros-workshop.github.io/index.md

 ### Submissions

 Papers must be submitted to Easychair by **December 20th, 2020 (23:59 AoE)**.
-Submitted papers should be between 4 and 6 pages long, in the Springer LNCS format.
-The workshop has a single-blind  reviewing process, so the submissions must include the name and affiliations of authors.
+Submitted papers should be in the Springer LNCS format.
+The workshop has a **single-blind** reviewing process, so the submissions must include the name and affiliations of authors.

+We welcome submissions on novel, original, and unpublished work.
+Research and position papers are up to 8-10 pages, plus references.
+We also invite extended abstracts can be up to 4-6 pages, plus references.

 Submission Page: [EasyChair](https://easychair.org/conferences/?conf=micros2021)

 Accepted papers will be presented at the workshop, plus we encourage the authors to publish their contribution in the CEUR proceedings.
-Moreover, the workshop results will be published as a summary paper in the proceedings of ECIR 2021 conference.
+The workshop results will be published as a summary paper in the proceedings of ECIR 2021 conference.

 ### Topics
 The workshop topics include but are not limited to: